Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 === Path Sensitivity vs. Scalability

-We want *Path Sensitive* analysis.
-This means distinguishing between different execution histories.
+We want *path-sensitive* analysis --- analysis that distinguishes between different execution histories.

+=== Path-Insensitive Analysis

+Path-insensitive analysis merges all incoming paths at join points.
-- *Path Insensitive*: "At this point, `x` could be anything."
-(Fast, imprecise)
+At any program point, it can only say "variable `x` could be anything."
+This approach is fast because it only tracks one abstract state per program location.
+However, it loses precision by forgetting which path was taken.

+=== Path-Sensitive Analysis

+Path-sensitive analysis maintains separate information for each path.
-- *Path Sensitive*: "If we took True branch, `x` is positive.
-If False branch, `x` is negative."
-(Precise, expensive)
+It can make precise statements like "if we took the true branch, `x` is positive; if we took the false branch, `x` is negative."
+This provides much better precision, enabling detection of subtle bugs.
+The cost is potentially exponential state growth as paths multiply.

 #warning-box(title: "The Dilemma")[
   We want the precision of path sensitivity without the cost of enumerating exponential paths.